 Complying with the conditions of probation for a domestic violence conviction is not as easy as it sounds.
 Almost everyone who gets probation for domestic battery or domestic violence gets BIP as part of their probation.
 BIP lasts only one year, but the total probation sentence must last at least three years if the victim was the defendant’s family member or current or former romantic partner.
 Being on probation means that the court gets into your business about your work, finances, and personal relationships.

 Your relationship with your defense lawyer does not end as soon as you get sentenced to probation.
 There are many ways you might still need your lawyer’s help, during or after the BIP course.
-Here are some examples of ways that the Ventura, California defense lawyers at David Lehr Law can help you:
+Here are some examples of ways that the Ventura, California defense lawyers at Strongest Defense can help you:

 - If you miss a BIP session, you might provide documentation for having a valid reason for your absence, but the judge may try to reject your explanation for missing the session.

 - The conditions of your probation might be excessively restrictive, making it had to stay employed, exercise your parenting time with your children, or meet other obligations.

 - If you get accused of violating your probation for non-compliance with BIP, you have a right to representation by a criminal defense lawyer for the violating probation case.